Linux Content Index

 - VFS then allocates a kernel page and associates that with the write offset in the “address_space” of that inode, each inode has its own address_space indexed by the file offset.

-- Every write needs to eventually end up in the storage device so the new page in the RAM cache will have to be mapped to a block in the storage device, for this purpose VFS calls the “get_block” interface of the the file system module which establishes this mapping.
+- Every write needs to eventually end up in the storage device so the new page in the RAM cache will have to be mapped to a block in the storage device.
+For this VFS calls the “get_block” interface of a the file system module, which establishes this mapping.

-- A copy_from_user_space routine moves the contents into that kernel page and marks it as dirty.
+- A copy_from_user_space routine moves the user contents into that kernel page and marks it as dirty.

 - Finally the control returns to the application.

-Overwriting contents of a file differ in two aspects, one is that the offset being written to might already have a page allocated in the cache and the other is that it should be already mapped to a block in the storage so its just a matter of memcpy from user space to kernel space buffer.
-All the dirty pages are written when the kernel flusher threads kick in and at this point the already established storage mapping will help the kernel identify to which storage block the page must go.
+Overwriting contents of a file differ in two aspects – one is that the offset being written to might already have a page allocated in the cache and the other is that it would be already mapped to a block in the storage.
+So it’s just a matter of memcpy from user space to kernel space buffer.
+All the dirty pages are written when the kernel flusher threads kick in, and at this point the already established storage mapping will help the kernel identify to which storage block the page must go.

-Reading a new file follows the similar steps but its just that the contents needs to be read from the device into the page and then into the user space buffer.
-If an updated page is encountered in the page cache then the device read is avoided and hence the operations will be faster.
+Reading a new file follows the similar steps but it’s just that the contents needs to be read from the device into the page and then into the user space buffer.
+If an updated page is encountered, the read from storage device read is of course avoided.